Two pairs and a free, quality eye exam for just $79.95

 I only occasionally need to wear glasses, but I like the idea of thin, light lenses.
 Is that overkill for me?
 Do I really need high-index lenses?

 Those thin, light lenses you’re thinking of are called high-index lenses, Dr. Rashid explains.
 They have a higher index of refraction.
-That means they can bend light more efficiently, compared with a standard, lower-index lens.
+That means they can bend light more effectively, compared with a standard, lower-index lens.

 They are cool and have a lot going for them.
 “But not everyone needs to spring for high-index lenses, which do cost a bit more,” Dr. Rashid says.